Denver Broncos vs. Baltimore Ravens NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Denver and its opponents have not yet scored more than 45 points -- this matchup's point total -- in a game this season.
+- Denver has not yet combined with its opponents to score more than 44.5 points in a game this season.

-- Baltimore's games have gone over 45 points in two opportunities this season.
+- Baltimore and its opponents have combined to score more than 44.5 points in two games this season.

+- Sunday's total is 8.1 points lower than the two team's combined 52.6 points per game average.

-- The two teams combine to average 52.6 points per game, 7.6 more than the over/under in this contest.
+- The 37 combined points per game that these two squads have allowed this season are 7.5 fewer than the 44.5 total in this contest.

-- These two squads combine to surrender 37 points per game, eight fewer than this contest's over/under.

-- Broncos games have an average total of 42.8 points this season, 2.2 fewer than Sunday's over/under.
+- The Broncos and their opponents score an average of 42.8 points per game, 1.7 fewer than Sunday's total.

-- The 45-point total for this game is 6.5 points below the 51.5 points per game average total in Ravens games this season.
+- The 51.5 PPG average total in Ravens games this season is 7.0 points more than this game's over/under.

 Broncos stats and trends

-- The Broncos have been favored by 1.5 points or more three times this season and are 3-0 ATS in those matchups.
+- Denver has played three games, with three wins against the spread.

+- This season, the Broncos have won against the spread in each of their three games as a favorite of 1.5 points or more.

-- Denver's games this year have not gone over the point total yet in three opportunities.
+- Denver's games this year have not gone over the total in three opportunities.

-- Denver is 2-0 against the spread and 2-0 overall when the team piles up more than 393.7 yards.
+- When Denver churns out over 393.7 yards, the team is 2-0 against the spread and 2-0 overall.

 - This year, the Broncos have two turnovers, one fewer than the Ravens have takeaways (3).